what causes seizures in pets?

 Seizures are the most common neurologic problem seen in dogs.
-The most common type of seizure is the generalized (or grand mal) seizure.
+The most common type of seizure is the generalized or grand mal.
 Simply put, a seizure is abnormal bursts of signals from the brain to the muscles.
 This can lead to a loss of consciousness, muscle stiffness or tremors and uncontrolled urination and defecation.
 Typically, a dog experiencing a grand mal seizure will be lying on his side, exhibiting a paddling motion with his legs.
 As stated before, he may lose control of his bladder or bowels and will likely drool profusely.

-What happens during a seizure?
+What happens during a grand mal seizure?

-There are usually three stages to grand mal seizures:
+There are usually three stages:

-- Post-ictal period.
 Grand mal seizures are followed by a post-ictal period, which is a period of recovery.
 It can vary in range from 30 minutes to a couple of days.
 During the post-ictal phase, the animal may act blind or confused, be hyperactive (or excessively sleepy) and may display abnormal eating behaviors.

 What causes seizures?

 Seizures can be caused by numerous things.
 If your dog is young (under one year of age), infection or inflammation of the brain may be the cause.
 A young toy breed dog is also prone to low blood sugar, which can manifest as hypoglycemic seizures.
 Middle aged dogs between two and five years old usually have seizures with no known cause.
 Veterinarians call this type of seizure disorder “idiopathy epilepsy.”
-Older dogs may have a more dangerous cause for seizures, such as a brain tumor or organ failure.
+Older dogs may have a more dangerous cause, such as a brain tumor or organ failure.

 How are seizures treated?